ksahitreddy/Space-AI-Health/README.md

 # AI-Powered Astronaut Medical Advisor

 This project is an interactive web application that provides medical recommendations for astronauts based on research papers.
-It leverages [Chroma DB](https://www.trychroma.com/) for semantic search, Google Gemini for LLM-powered recommendations, Google Search API for web search capabilities and [Streamlit](https://streamlit.io/) for the user interface.
+It leverages [Chroma DB](https://www.trychroma.com/) for semantic search, Google Gemini for LLM-powered recommendations, Google Search API for web search capabilities and Flask for the user interface.

 ## Features